 Providing independent programme management and leadership to successfully shape and deliver, or turnaround ERP implementation.

-Enterprise resource planning (ERP) projects are among the most complex and demanding transformations an organization will undertake.
-As well as introducing new technology, these programs typically involve changing: core processes, such as finance, sales, and the supply chain; organizational structures; and how data is managed, reported and analyzed.
+Enterprise resource planning (ERP) projects are among the most complex and demanding transformations an organisation will undertake.
+As well as introducing new technology, these programmes typically involve changing: core processes, such as finance, sales, and the supply chain; organisational structures; and how data is managed, reported and analysed.

-It’s all too easy for such programs to go off track.
+It’s all too easy for such programmes to go off track.
 As a result, ERP implementations have a reputation for costing more and delivering less than originally anticipated.

 But when delivered well, the benefits of ERP transformation are significant.
-With our expertise in program management, leadership, change and turnaround, we can help you not only successfully implement your ERP but realize the full outcomes you want to achieve.
+With our expertise in programme management, leadership, change and turnaround, we can help you not only successfully implement your ERP but realise the full outcomes you want to achieve.

 Berkeley’s ERP consultants can help you put together a compelling business case for change, articulating the true outcomes you want to achieve and why they are necessary.

 We can then partner with you to establish the roadmap to get there.
 Setting out the target state and high-level design, we can help you get the all-important foundations right – all crucial for future success.

 Our consultants can help with the key questions at the interface between business and technology, such as which SAP S/4HANA migration strategy is right for the organisation.